 - The government advises people to avoid being in groups of people (social distancing).
 You are NOT ALLOWED to go to the beach, relax in public areas in general.

-- Bars and restaurants are going to be closed from Tuesday 24th on.
+- Bars and restaurants are closed.
 They are only allowed to do delivery.

 - Public transport is reduced by 50%.
 It is forbidden to stand in buses and the BRT lines.